bvonboyen/bvonboyen.github.io/_projects/soccersim.md

 date: 2025-10-13
 ---

-**SoccerSim** is a modular football analytics engine combining automated, but supervised learning calibrations with a static factor model.
+**SoccerSim** is a modular football analytics engine combining automated, but supervised learning calibrations with a factor model, linking team skills to league results.

 ---